QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 in a fully connected layer have connections to neurons in the previous layer.
 The input to this fully connected layer is a one-dimensional vector, which is the flattened output of the convolutional/pooling layers.

-:::important[What does the flattening look like?]
+:::kokomi[What does the flattening look like?]

 In a Convolutional Neural Network (CNN), the input to the fully connected network (FCN) is the output of the final convolutional layer or pooling layer.
 This input is typically a 3-dimensional tensor with height, width, and depth